BLACK AMERICAN PATRIOTS | CIVIL WAR

 Carney weaved across the raging battlefield, flag in hand.
 He took cover when he found himself alone with advancing Confederate troops on the march.
 As he rose up to gain a better view of his surroundings, he felt the impact of a bullet.
 A few seconds later, the impact of a second.

-Carney afterwards recalled in his account of what had occurred, "The bullets were swarming around me like mosquitos."
+Carney afterwards recalled in his account of what had occurred, "The bullets were swarming around me like mosquitoes."
 "I was shot, but I didn't let the bullets stop me; I kept going."

 According to The Liberator's account of the events on the battlefield, Carney staggered ahead, wounded and bloodied, "pressing a wound with one hand while holding up our nation's flag with the other."
 When a fellow Union soldier volunteered to carry the flag for him, he refused to give it up.

 For his actions that day, Carney was awarded the Medal of Honor.
-He went on to become known as one of the great military heroes to serve his country and the fight for freedom.
+He became known as one of the great military heroes in the fight for freedom.

 CONFEDERATE FORCES SURRENDER